GeorgiaTech-DDI/makerspace_iot/README.md

 ## [Onboarding](https://github.com/GeorgiaTech-DDI/makerspace_iot/wiki/Introduction-&-Onboarding-for-MSIoT)
 What impact does this project create?
 How does this contribute to the existing IoT and predictive maintenance research?

-**- Aim of the project:** Enable data collection for various machine parameters like current, vibration, and temperature for the Flower Invention Studio
+➡️**Aim of the project:** Enable data collection for various machine parameters like current, vibration, and temperature in Flower Invention Studio.

+➡️**Research gap identified:** After going through various research papers we realised there was no system available which could help collect data

-**- Aim of the project:** To enable data collection for various machine parameters like current, vibration, and temperature.
+➡️**Work done:** We have made an IoT infrastructure which utilizes sensors to gather data on various machine parameters like current, vibration, temperature etc. These machine parameters are constantly measured and stored in a cloud warehouse.

+➡️**Impact created**
+This data stored can be utilized 2 ways:-
+1. Live visualization: An app can be created that displays a live dashboard showcasing real-time values of the current, vibration and temperature.
+This can be utilized in small-medium sized industrial setups which till now have not modernized their machinery.
+The low cost of our infrastructure can help bring these sectors online.

+2. **Predictive maintenance:** As discussed in the *research gap* part, in the present scenario only industries with high capital are able to utilize sensor-based predictive maintenance techniques for their machines.

+This is where our research project helps, now we can